 The Fountain Square of the Al-Kafaàt Campus is inaugurated, completing the phase I of the landscaping renovation of the Campus

 The Al-Kafaàt Board officially names the business faculty at the Al-Kafaàt University the Ghassan Barrage School of Business, in recognition of Mr. Barrage’s magnanimous work at the heart of the Board of Trustees.

-Al-Kafaàt publishes post-mortem a coffee-table edition of both books written by Nadeem, "We are all handicapped", highlighting in the words of Nadeem the history, mission, and legacy of the Foundation
+Al-Kafaàt publishes post-mortem a coffee-table edition of both books written by Nadeem, "We are all handicapped", highlighting in the words of Nadeem and with archive photos, the history, mission, and legacy of the Foundation

 Al-Kafaàt upgrades the "Bernard Dujardin - Adrinée Arzoumanian Prosthetics and Orthotics Workshop" in the Lily Shwayri Rehabilitation Center, thus developing the initial project started in 1963.